Cyrill/ozone/hadoop-hdds/docs/content/feature/Quota.md

 title: "Quota in Ozone"
 date: "2020-10-22"
 weight: 4
-summary: Quota in Ozone
+summary: Introduction to Ozone Quota
 icon: user
 menu:
    main:
       parent: Features
-summary: Introduction to Ozone Quota
 ---
 <!---
   Licensed to the Apache Software Foundation (ASF) under one or more